ACCarnall/bagpipes/docs/model_components.rst

 	model_components["sfh_comp"] = sfh_comp   # Dict containing SFH info

-All other parameter values must first be placed within component dictionaries which are then inserted into ``model_components``.
-Aside from observed redshift, the only other requirement is that at least one star-formation history component must be added to ``model_components`` for it to be valid.
+All other parameter values must first be placed within component dictionaries, which are then inserted into ``model_components``.
+Aside from observed redshift, the only other thing ``model_components`` must contain to be valid is at least one star-formation history component.

 Star-formation history components
 ---------------------------------

-Each SFH component is an individual parametric model for the SFH of the galaxy.
+Each SFH component is an individual parametric (or non-parametric) model for the SFH of the galaxy.
 Bagpipes can build up complex star-formation histories by superimposing multiple components.
 Components of the same type should be labelled sequentially in ``model_components`` e.g. ``burst1``, ``burst2`` etc.

-All star-formation history components take the following keys:
+All star-formation history components require the following mandatory keys to be specified:

 .. code:: python